 Who we are

 Solihull Osteopathic Practice started in 2006, originally as Jeremy James & Associates, before evolving into the current Solihull Osteopathic Practice.
-The practice’s team of osteopaths include Jeremy James, Stephanie Lees, Joe Marshall and Francesco Capua who are committed to help relieve pain and improve the quality of life for their patients.
+The practice’s team of osteopaths include Jeremy James, Stephanie Lees, Joe Marshall, Francesco Capua and Tessa Clout who are committed to help relieve pain and improve the quality of life for their patients.

 I’m a Solihull native, born here and attended Dorridge Junior and Tudor Grange Schools.